-Music Without Borders 2017 is a campaign that draws on the power of the arts to fundraise for Médecins Sans Frontières / Doctors Without Borders (MSF), which has been at the forefront of providing humanitarian medical aid around the world.
-Over the past two years, Music Without Borders has raised more than $28,000 for MSF through two gala concerts.
-This being our third campaign, we will host three online fundraising drives featuring musical podcasts, short films, and other multimedia work by our youth volunteers to encourage donations, in addition to our gala concert.
+Music Without Borders is a campaign that draws on the power of the arts to fundraise for Médecins Sans Frontières / Doctors Without Borders (MSF), which has been at the forefront of providing humanitarian medical aid around the world.
+Between 2015 and 2017, Music Without Borders has raised more than $43,500 for MSF through three gala concerts.

 In his keynote address at the Music Without Borders

 2016 Concert, Dr. James Orbinski, who accepted the Nobel Peace Prize for MSF in 1999, explored the overlap between music and humanitarianism, and explained how each is an expression of commitment towards excellence, beauty, love and a world without borders: